scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 the Python-only code with compiled code, fixing some long-standing limitations and enabling further developments in backends.

+Scikit-HEP was becoming a "toolset", a collection of packages that worked together instead of a "toolkit" like ROOT, which is one monopackage that tries to provide everything.
+A toolset is more natural in the Python ecosystem, where we have good packaging tools and many existing libraries.
+Scikit-HEP only needed to fill existing gaps, instead of covering every possible aspect of an analysis like ROOT (from 1994) did.
+The ``scikit-hep`` package started to be pulled out into separate packages, and instead simply was becoming a metapackage that would install a useful subset of libraries for an physicist starting a new analysis.

 Broader ecosystem
 -----------------

-Scikit-HEP was quickly becoming the center of Python focused analysis in HEP.
+Scikit-HEP was quickly becoming the center of Python focused analysis in HEP (see Fig. :ref:`fig-shells`).
 Several other projects joined Scikit-HEP, like iMinuit, a popular HEP and astrophysics fitting library, was probably the most popular single package to join.
 PyHF and cabinetry also joined; these were larger frameworks built on Scikit-HEP packages.

 Other packages, like Coffea and zFit, were not added, but were built on Scikit-HEP packages and had developers working closely with Scikit-HEP